Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Breaking the contract.
 Check your terms and conditions to find out when your provider can and can’t cancel your policy.

-How much notice do insurers have to give you?
+How much notice do insurers have to give before canceling?

-Do insurers have to give a valid reason for cancelling a policy or denying renewal?
+Do insurers have to give a valid reason for cancellation?

 Insurers are not generally required to provide this information unprompted, but often will.